-PCAM's ability to cultivate technical skills in engineering, geology, landscaping, surveying, professional trades, real estate, mapping, and contracting are necessary for Public Works to maintain and continue enhancing its core internal support system to ensure public trust, customer satisfaction, and optimal delivery of infrastructure projects and services.
+PCAM's ability to cultivate technical skills in engineering, geology, landscaping, surveying, professional trades, real estate, mapping, and contracting are necessary for the Agency to maintain and enhance its core internal support system, to ensure public trust, customer satisfaction, and optimal delivery of infrastructure projects and services.
 As such, the Agency is committed to providing the education, training, and technology required to advance as an industry leader for technical services.